 The U.S. Environmental Protection Agency has recognized The Ohio State University as an Individual Conference Champion of the 2015-16 College & University Green Power Challenge for using more green power than any other school in the Big Ten Conference.

-Ohio State beat its conference rivals by using more than 123 million kilowatt-hours (kWh) of green power, representing 20 percent of the school’s annual electricity usage, as well as demonstrating the university’s commitment to support renewable energy alternatives and help users reduce their carbon footprints.
+Ohio State beat its conference rivals by using more than 123 million kilowatt-hours (kWh) of green power, representing 20% of the school’s annual electricity usage and demonstrating the university’s commitment to support renewable energy alternatives and help users reduce their carbon footprints.

 It is part of Ohio State’s continued efforts to advance sustainability across campus and throughout the community, including strategic sustainability goals developed by faculty, staff and students, that are designed to enhance and expand policies, operations and practices.